 As well as the hollow-core machinery, the factory has a brand-new batching plant, tilting table and a universal casting bed for the production of reinforced concrete structures.
 These will ultimately be used in the construction of industrial buildings.
 The management of Vikon also assisted directly in this project, providing consultancy and implementing site works, including assembly and commissioning of equipment and machinery.

-between Spiroll and Vikon
+Excellent co-operation between Spiroll and Vikon

 The SKC factory is one of the region’s first precast factories dedicated to producing elements for housing construction, and will operate within the existing Republic of Kazakhstan state program, “Affordable Housing 2020”.
 This program is aimed at improving housing affordability for Kazakhstanis.
 The rapidly developing real estate market will become one of the key driving forces in the country’s economy, and give impetus to development of the construction industry as a whole.